 I am Karin Sieger, a BACP registered and accredited psychotherapist and I offer online psychotherapy and counselling via Zoom across the UK and beyond.
 I am based in Richmond (West London, UK).

 On this page you will find everything you need to know about the types of difficulties I can assist you with, my qualifications and fees and how to book your free initial consultation.

-I am an approved health care provider with AXA Health, AVIVA, Allianz and CIGNA.
+I am an approved health care provider with AXA Health, AVIVA, Allianz, CIGNA and WPA.

 1. How can I help you?

 When we feel overwhelmed, frightened, bereft or hopeless it can be hard to know what to do for the best.
 That is where therapy can assist.
 I help my clients face their difficulties, find positive ways of coping and identify a suitable path ahead.

 - hopelessness, sadness, regrets

 - the emotional and mental impact of long COVID